simonjvardy/Aviation-Consultancy/README.md

 ***Aviation Consultancy LLC** is (fictitious) consultancy business specialising in aircraft maintenance data and regulatory compliance, based at
 London Heathrow Airport.
 I designed the website to be a showcase of the available services and a means for new customers to make contact with the business allowing project and service requests to be submitted.
-It's not required to sell any products directly but describes the company values, unique selling points and the problems the company can solve for its clients.*
+It's services are B2B so not required to sell any products directly via the site.*

 *I created the Aviation Consultancy LLC logo to present a professional, trustworthy image based on research of similar contemporary consultancy service websites
 (details of these websites can be found in the Credits section).
 The colour scheme was chosen from the Blue / Green colours to reflect a calm balanced approach as well as to